Considering a Therapy or Service Assistance Dog for Your Special Needs Child? Pros and Cons

 A Therapy Dog is trained in basic obedience that provides companionship but does no specific tasking.
 These dogs are often graduates of assistance dog organizations and especially suited for this work because of temperament.
 They normally do not have public access rights and work mostly in the home.
 However, they are often invited to accompany the child into public places.

 A Companion Dog is a family pet with no specific training or certification.
 They do not have public access rights.
-If you are going to adopt a dog, without going through a therapy/service dog organization, the personal injury lawyers at Champion Law Group recommend that you carefully select the dog breed or breeds in its mix. in fact, the lawyers recommend that you consult with a vet or one of the therapy/service dog organizations to confirm that you are choosing a breed or assortment of breeds that offers the characteristics and traits that will best meet your child's needs.
+If you are going to adopt a dog for this purpose, without going through a therapy/service dog organization, it recommended that you carefully select the dog breed or breeds in its mix.
+You consult with a vet or one of the therapy/service dog organizations to confirm that you are choosing a breed or assortment of breeds that offers the characteristics and traits that will best meet your child's needs.

 All three of these kinds of dogs will, if partnered correctly with children, provide the most important service of all: love, affection, acceptance, and companionship to children too often disenfranchised and lonely.
 In fact, in many cases, having a four-legged furry 'best pal' will act as a social magnet, attracting other children, and therefore promoting positive relationships that might otherwise be difficult to achieve.
 Children with disabilities are 'different' and those 'differences' are sometimes seen by peers as 'negatives' something to be afraid of or uncertain about.
 However, a child with a canine partner, while also seen as 'different' is seen as 'different' in a good and appealing way.
 So not only does the child have the comfort, security, and benefits of a loyal best friend in their dog, but they often acquire more human friends because of the dog.